winterweird/bt-interview-tickets/README.md

 -   Respond appropriately to changes in priority - if the priority escalates, remaining time is reset according to new priority; if it de-escalates, remaining time is extended according to new priority
 -   Notify any applicable people of the change

+Don't be afraid to ask clarifying questions, bring up points you think of that aren't mentioned in the description, think out loud, etc. This is not only an assessment of your programming skills, but also your ability to communicate and collaborate, so involve your interviewer if you're uncertain about anything.

 If there are changes required in the Ticket model or other supporting code, you're free to make those changes or assume they have been made for the purpose of solving this assignment.
 However, be reasonable: Don't just assume a method called `perform_update` has been defined!

 ### Additional questions